FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/config.md

 #### v3.6.0 New Configuration Item

-- 'log.format ': Configure the format of each log.
+- 'log.format': Configure the format of each log.
 The keywords are wrapped in%.
-Supported keywords include' LineID, TimeStamp, ProcessID, ThreadName, ThreadID, and Message '.
+Supported keywords include 'LineID, TimeStamp, ProcessID, ThreadName, ThreadID, and Message'
-- 'log.enable _ rotate _ by _ hour ': The default value is true.
-When' false 'is set to' log.log _ name _ pattern, 'log.rotate _ name _ pattern,' log.archive _ path, 'log.compress _ archive _ file,' log.max _ archive _ files, 'log.max _ archive _ size,' or 'log.max _ archive _ size', 'log.min _
+- 'log.enable _ rotate _ by _ hour': The default value is true.
+If 'false' is set to 'log.log _ name _ pattern,' log.rotate _ name _ pattern, 'log.archive _ path,' log.compress _ archive _ file, 'log.max _ archive _ files,' log.max _ archive _ freeze _ size, 'or' log _ min '
-- 'log.log _ name _ pattern ': The file name mode of the log file.
-You can configure a string and support formatting characters.
-The% prefix, Y, m, d, H, M, and S represent the year, month, day, minute, and second.
-N represents a monotonically increasing number.
-You can use a fixed-length number for% 5N.
+- 'log.log _ name _ pattern': the file name mode of the log file, which can be configured as a string and also supports formatting characters,% prefix, Y, m, d, H, M, S represents the year, month, day, minute and second, N represents the monotonically increasing number, you can use the fixed-length number% 5N
-- 'log.rotate _ name _ pattern ': the file name of the log file generated after scrolling.
+- 'log.rotate _ name _ pattern': the file name of the log file generated after scrolling.
 The supported format characters are the same as log.log _ name _ pattern
-- 'log.archive _ path ': Archive folder for history log files
+- 'log.archive _ path': archive folder for history log files
-- 'log.compress _ archive _ file ': Whether to compress archived log files
+- 'log.compress _ archive _ file': whether to compress archived log files
 - 'log.max _ archive _ files': the maximum number of files in the archive folder, 0 is unlimited
-- 'log.max _ archive _ size ': the maximum hard disk space limit of the archive folder, in MB, 0 is unlimited
+- 'log.max _ archive _ size': the maximum hard disk space limit of the archive folder, in MB, 0 is unlimited
-- 'log.min _ free _ space ': Minimum archive folder space, 0 by default
+- 'log.min _ free _ space': the minimum space of the archive folder, which is 0 by default

 ### 2.9 Gateway module current limiting